oobecomau/desktop.gov.au/docs/security/hybrid-system-security-plan.md

 Guidelines for System Management | Applicable | Management of HybridSystem system components is applicable.
 Guidelines for System Monitoring | Applicable | Monitoring of HybridSystem system components is applicable.
 Guidelines for Software Development | Not Applicable | The HybridSystem is not designed to support software development activities.
-Guidelines for Database Systems | Not Applicable | The Agency is responsible for database systems leveraged by the HybridSystem.
+Guidelines for Database Systems | Not Applicable | The organisation is responsible for database systems leveraged by the HybridSystem.
 Guidelines for Email | Applicable | The HybridSystem leverages Office 365 to provide email functionality.
 Guidelines for Networking | Applicable | The HybridSystem is designed to run using the public internet and implements controls on the endpoint devices and the Office 365 component.
 Guidelines for Cryptography | Applicable | The HybridSystem makes use of cryptography to protect both data at rest and data in transit.